priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-avaraikkai-poriyal.markdown

 To that, add the chopped avaraikai, salt, sambar powder, turmeric powder and cook well by sprinkling water.
-Finally add the grated coconut and switch off the flame.
+Finally, add the grated coconut and switch off the flame.